 Accurately and thoroughly document experimental observations and protocols and help maintain a high level of organizational efficiency within the lab

 Demonstrate a commitment to diversity, inclusion, and cultural awareness in the workplace through actions & communications with others

-Prior experience with scRNA-seq is desired
+Prior experience with in-vivo murine work is desired

 Familiarity with python, R or similar programming language is advantageous, but not required